DineshRam0109/DineshRam0109/README.md

 * 🚀 Contributed to multiple open-source and full stack projects
 * 🏆 Participated in coding contests and hackathons
 * 📜 Completed certifications in **AI/ML**, **MERN**, and **Data Viz**
-* 💡 Strong academic foundation in DBMS, OS, CN, Embedded, and Java
+* 💡 Strong academic foundation in DBMS, OS, Oops and Java

 ---